-California Govenor Jerry Brown plegdes an ambitious “Goal Aims to Reduce Emissions 40 Percent Below 1990 Levels by 2030”.
+California Governor Jerry Brown pledges an ambitious “Goal Aims to Reduce Emissions 40 Percent Below 1990 Levels by 2030”.?
 To meet these goals California must embrace alternative fuel automobiles and remove clunkers from California highways and streets.

 From EXECUTIVE ORDER B-30-15

 3.The California Air Resources Board shall update the Climate Change Scoping Plan to express the 2030 target in terms of million metric tons of carbon dioxide equivalent.

 A rapid i ncrease in near zero and zero emissions vehicles

 - 6 to 7 million ZEVs and? plug in hybrid vehicles ( PHEVs) on the road in 2030 in the

 - 3 to 8 million ZEVs? and PHEVs? in 2030

 This means the state will continue to fund voluntary car scrappage in California.

 ?With this bold action by the Governor California extends its leadership role and joins the community of states and nations that are committed to slash carbon pollution through 2030 and beyond.
 Building on our existing climate programs, the 40 percent reduction will drive and accelerate innovation, generate new jobs, improve air quality and hasten California’s transition to a clean energy economy.” – California Air Resources Board Chairman Mary D. Nichols